GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 ### If you already have an account

-Go to Settings, hit the Sync account button and make sure your project repo is listed on Travis.
+Go to Settings under your profile, hit the Sync account button, and make sure your project repo is listed on Travis.

 To kick-off continuous integration we need two things: